junxit/us-congress-bills-112/metadata.md

 - 2011-09-29 — Placed on the Union Calendar, Calendar No. 149.
 - 2011-09-29 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 112-228, Part I.
 - 2011-09-29 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 112-228, Part I.
+- 2011-10-05 — Considered under suspension of the rules. (consideration: CR H6570-6573)
+- 2011-10-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1343.
+- 2011-10-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-10-05 — Mr. Walden moved to suspend the rules and pass the bill, as amended.
+- 2011-10-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6570)
+- 2011-10-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6570)